Minor Analysing and Changing Unhealthy Behaviour

 In the final two weeks we will wrap up the minor, among others with a symposium in which all students present the intervention they have been working on for the past weeks.

-Each week will have several interactive lectures and working groups (with many guest lecturers), in which students will work individually and in groups on cases specific to the learning goal of that week.
+Each week will have several (in case of ongoing corona restrictions: video) interactive lectures, Q&As and (if needed: online) working groups, in which students will work individually and in groups on cases specific to the learning goal of that week.
 For example, by analysing a specific health behaviour using the new knowledge covered in the lectures, or by debating positions on different policies for health behaviour change.
 Throughout the minor, students develop a portfolio that includes their weekly reflection on the covered material in various forms (e.g., short essay, slides, or vlog), a case analysis (of a health issue of their own choice) and the intervention they developed.
 The latter part of this portfolio is also presented to other students and teachers.

 The teaching materials will be a selection of journal articles and book chapters.
 Suggestions for additional reading (mainly popular science books) will be offered during the course.
 Several case studies are discussed during the working groups, and students can develop their own case and intervention during the final 5 weeks of the minor.